-Cost explosion at Frankenwaldbrücken: The federal government raises the alarm!
+Cost explosion for Franconian Forest bridges: The federal government is sounding the alarm!

 Two suspension bridges are being built in the Franconian Forest Nature Park.
 Despite significant cost increases, the Hof district remains optimistic.

-Cost explosion at Frankenwaldbrücken: The federal government raises the alarm!
+Cost explosion for Franconian Forest bridges: The federal government is sounding the alarm!

-In the Frankenwald Nature Park, things are currently underneath.
-The two planned suspension bridges, which are intended to increase landscaping for pedestrians significantly, not only cause enthusiasm, but also a lot of arguments.
-The Hell Valley Bridge, which is supposed to be the longest of its kind at 1,030 meters, and the Lohbachtal Bridge with 389 meters have developed into real cost traps.
-Originally, 12 million euros were to be expected for the entire project, now the invoice is estimated at over 42 million euros - an increase of more than triple!
-This ensures great excitement in the region and ensures that the project in [Merkur] (https://www.merkur.de/bayern/vom-schwarzbuch-kosten-fuer-projekt-in-bayern- Explod-93972632.html) is cited as an example of tax a waste of the federal government of taxpayers.
+Things are currently going haywire in the Franconian Forest Nature Park.
+The two planned suspension bridges, which are intended to significantly increase the enjoyment of the landscape for pedestrians, not only cause enthusiasm, but also a lot of controversy.
+The Höllental Bridge, which is set to be the longest of its kind at 1,030 meters, and the Lohbachtal Bridge at 389 meters have become real cost traps.
+Originally the entire project was expected to cost 12 million euros, but the bill is now estimated at over 42 million euros - an increase of more than three times!
+This causes great excitement in the region and ensures that the project is cited as an example of tax waste in the new Black Book of the Taxpayers' Association.

 The planned bridges are to lead from Kesselfels over the Selbitztal to the Höllental terrace in Eichenstein and from Schwedenstein over the Lohbachtal to Lichtenberg.
 Both bridges can be reached from the visitor center at the swimming lake and promise breathtaking views.
 Despite the financial turbulence, the Hof district is showing determination and sticking to the project.
 “We have a good hand for tourism in the region,” says a spokesman for the district office, pointing out the great benefit that the bridges could have for the region.
 The project could attract many tourists to the area and thus help the local economy, as the Frankenpost reports.